IsaacScript/isaacscript/docs/comments.md

 // This is how we do things here I don't know why It's just the way it is
 ```

-In order to prevent this from happening, the [`isaacscript/complete-sentences-line-comments`](rules/complete-sentences-line-comments.md) rule forces you to use complete sentences for any multi-line _leading line comment_.
+In order to prevent this from happening, the [`isaacscript/complete-sentences-line-comments`](rules/complete-sentences-line-comments.md) rule forces you to use complete sentences for any _leading line comment_.
 In the previous example, once we use complete sentences, it gets auto-formatted to this:

 ```ts
 // This is how we do things here.
 I don't know why.
 It's just the way it is.